 Positives Negatives Conclusion Apart from the obvious reasons like high-speed performance and impressive customer protection, there are several other elements that have made IPVanish a one-of-a-kind VPN provider:

-What’s holding them back from the top spot is their connections do drop slightly more often than IPVanish and Hide My Ass.
+What’s holding them back from the top spot is their connections do drop slightly more often than we'd like, otherwise they might be #1.
 Their VPN Kill Switch does save you from being exposed, but no problems would be better than a solution to a problem.
 For the price you pay for their VPN service, one of the lowest in the industry, and all the features of their software, you can’t go wrong when you choose CyberGhost as your VPN provider.
 I have been using it primarily to download stuff online and it works great.
 It has great speeds and very minimal loss of connection which is usually handled fast enough by their very reliable customer...
 View More I love the fact that users data is protected and deleted every 24 hours so my privacy is guaranteed.
 Their speeds are also remarkably fast and am able to stream my favourite shows without any glitches...
 View More I do a lot of P2P downloading and have tried quite a number of different VPN services.
 So far this ranks as the best if your main interest is p2p and torrenting.
 You will get great speeds as well.
 Positives Negatives Conclusion While the company may not have the broadest and most impressive VPN network in the world, it has over 660 servers in some of the most popular countries in the world.
 StrongVPN’s software is more or less adequate, but at times, switching between servers can be clunky.

 The pricing can be considered at the industry average, and you receive a reliable VPN service in return.
 If you’re searching for a long-term VPN plan, the yearly package is affordable and recommended.